playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 }
 ```

-And then render this data inside of a template using:
+And then render this data inside a template using:

 ```html
 <ng-template let-name="name">